krane/krane/README.md

 ssh-keygen -t rsa -b 4096 -C "your_email@example.com" -m 'PEM'
 ```

-The private key is kept on the user's machine, the public key is stored where Krane is running and appended to `~/.ssh/authorized_keys`
+The private key stays on the user's machine, the public key is appended to `~/.ssh/authorized_keys` where Krane is running.

 [![Authenticate](./docs/assets/4-authentication.png)](https://www.krane.sh/#/cli?id=authenticating)

 When logging in, you'll be prompted for the endpoint where Krane is running and the public key you created in step 3.
-Once authenticated successfully you'll be able to execute any command on that Krane instance.
+Once authenticated you'll be able to execute commands on that Krane instance.

 To switch between Krane instances you'll have to login again.